Are you in the Southern Hemisphere? See the December Guide here.

 June Seasonal Posts

-Move Saffron To Your Medicine Cabinet: Saffron may be the most prized spice in Ayurveda.
+Move Saffron to Your Medicine Cabinet: Saffron may be the most prized spice in Ayurveda.
 Harvested from the stigmas of the Crocus sativus flower, recent research is giving credibility to why our ancestors used to compare saffron’s value to gold.
 Numerous studies suggest it offers a wealth of health benefits, including mood support, reduction in dietary cravings, and enhanced learning and memory support.

 June Superfoods: A transitional month in Ayurveda, June is exciting, as spring finally starts rounding the bend towards summer.
 Depending on where you live, June can feel like the middle of summer or like the April showers of spring.
 While we suggest eating off the Spring Grocery List in June, there are definitely exceptions to that rule.
 Seasonal eating and following the cycles of nature with our diets is one of the tenets of Ayurveda.
 Doing so supports a diverse, thriving microbiome, and ultimately, our health, mood, and well-being.

-*by the LifeSpa Staff
+By LifeSpa Staff

-Use code CHALLENGE at checkout.
+Use code 3SEASON at checkout.

 Cannot be combined with other discounts.